 Premium revenue in the year ending 31 March 2023 increased by 2.6 per cent through a combination of rising membership and premium increases.
 Claims costs increased over the period by 4.9 per cent, which reflected higher levels of utilisation of services.

 Investment income increased to $237 million in the year ending 31 March 2023 from $207.9 million in the previous year.
 The increase is primarily driven by realised gains on interest-bearing investments.

 Hospital treatment membership increased by 2.2 per cent, or 257,797 persons in the year ending March 2023.
 Membership in the 50+ age group increased by 2.3 per cent, or 108,820 persons, and membership among the younger population (insured persons aged 20 to 49) increased by 2.5 per cent, or 103,830 persons.

-Key performance metrics for the industry in the year ended:
+Key performance metrics for the PHI industry in the year ending 31 March:

 Fund benefits (claims)

 Net investment income

 The March 2023 quarterly private health insurance publications are available on APRA’s website at: Quarterly private health insurance statistics.